NASA Confirms Where ‘Wicked-Looking’ Piece of Space Debris Found in N.C. Came From

 No Comment Yet

-SpaceX has not yet responded to a request for comment.
+Despite several media companies reaching out to SpaceX, it has yet to respond to a request for comment.

 Advertisement